Doug’s Selections Curated for You...

 *What the heck is schist?
 A metamorphic rock derived mostly from clay, but it can be made from several other rocks.
 Schist is a soft rock that flakes and breaks easily.
 The soil forces roots deep into the ground, getting a notion of terroir or mineral focus.
 Schist holds the heat of the day and releases it back during the night and is one of the key rock types in certain fine European vineyard areas.
 Many of Germany’s greatest Rieslings grow in the bare schist of the Mosel and Rhine valleys, while most vines in Portugal’s Douro valley and Spain’s Priorat and France’s Faugères regions gnarl up out of a stony schist.

 Doug’s interest in wine started back in the ’80s

 Doug Rosen is not your average wine retailer.
 He has been curating fine wines since he was 21 and has been working with some winemakers for three generations.
-“I’m known internationally as a retailer who works as an importer,” says Rosen, who co-owns Arrowine and Cheese in Arlington, Va., and Arrowine and Spirits in Washington, D.C.
+“I’m known internationally as a retailer who works as an importer,” says Rosen, who co-owns Arrowine and Cheese in Arlington, VA.

 Doug taking a day off from his studies at George Washington University to hang out at the Tidal Basin, Washington DC in 1976.